-Dr. Sharma is interested in complex hydrologic and water quality modeling using various types of data driven, conceptual, physically based and distributed and semi-distributed watershed models in climate change/variability context.
-Currently, Dr. Sharma is working in a research related with hydraulic fracking and its impact on water resources, early flood warning system, sediment and nutrient loading reduction due to bioenergy crop implementation etc.
+Dr. Sharma is interested in complex hydrologic and water quality modeling using various types of data-driven, conceptual, physically based and distributed, and semi-distributed watershed models in the context of climate change and variability.
+Dr. Sharma also worked in a research-related to hydraulic fracking and its impact on water resources, early flood warning systems, sediment and nutrient loading reduction in lakes and reservoir using best management practices (BMPs).

-In particular, Dr. Sharma works in the area of climate variability and its impact on water resources and water quality (NPDES permit and TMDL development, organic carbon simulation) including watershed modelling using various kinds of models/programming tools and technique.
-Dr. Sharma’s research also includes the application of various climate forcing functions including ENSO, NAO, PDO for TOC load monitoring, long range stream flow forecasting using climate models, climate variability-based rainfall runoff modeling, hydrological time series analysis with ENSO (wavelet analysis) and mathematical modeling for stream flow forecasting with ENSO application.
+In addition, Dr. Sharma conducts studies related to the impact of climate change/climate variability on water resources and water quality (NPDES permit and TMDL development, organic carbon simulation) including watershed modeling using various kinds of models/programming tools and technique.
+Dr. Sharma’s research also includes the application of various climate forcing functions including ENSO, NAO, PDO for TOC load monitoring, long-range streamflow forecasting using climate models, climate variability-based rainfall-runoff modeling, hydrological time series analysis with ENSO (wavelet analysis), and mathematical modeling for streamflow forecasting with ENSO application.

 Dr. Sharma has experience in watershed modeling, hydrodynamic, in-stream water quality modeling, and river modeling in tidally influenced streams.
 Some of his research interests include nutrient modeling, non-point source modeling/sediment modeling/DO modeling, best management practices, sediment transport, and anthropogenic influence on nutrient cycle and management.
 Besides, Dr. Sharma’s research includes land use/land cover change impact analysis, remotely sensed precipitation datasets (NEXRAD) and its application in hydrology, spatial variability, and its impact in hydrologic analysis.